 01 of 12

 Bangalore, the capital of Karnataka, is a contemporary, fast growing, and prosperous place that's home to India's IT industry.
 It's full of young professionals and has a vibrant, cosmopolitan air about it.
 Although it's not really a must-visit city in India, many people love Bangalore because it's full of greenery, interesting buildings and temples.
+However, unfortunately these days, traffic jams have become a major issue.

 02 of 12